Eureka Springs High School: Academics

 The assumed course of study for students follows the Smart Core curriculum developed by the Arkansas Department of Education (ADE), which requires students to obtain at least 22 units before graduation.
 Students are required to have an additional 3 units for a total of 25 to graduation from Eureka Springs.
 Students complete regular and career focus courses (medical, engineering, construction technology, business, film and hospitality) and may select Advanced Placement (AP) coursework and exams.
 The school is accredited by the ADE.

 Eureka Springs High School is a member of the EAST Initiative and the National Wildlife Federation ECO Schools program.
 For the years 2013, 2014, 2015, Eureka Springs High School has by ranked as one of the top ten high schools in Arkansas according to the Best High Schools report by U.S. News & World Report.

 Extracurricular activities

 The Eureka Springs High School mascot is the Highlander with the school colors of red, white, and black.

-For 2012–20, Eureka Springs Highlanders compete in the 2A 4 West (Basketball) Conference administered by the Arkansas Activities Association (AAA).
-The Highlanders compete in basketball (boy/girls), softball, cross country (boys/girls), golf (boys/girls), track (boys/girls), volleyball, and Girls and Boys Soccer.
+For 2012–20, Eureka Springs Highlanders compete in the 2A 4 West (basketball) Conference administered by the Arkansas Activities Association.
+The Highlanders compete in basketball (boy/girls), softball, cross country (boys/girls), golf (boys/girls), track (boys/girls), volleyball, and girls and boys soccer.